jgmalcolm/jgmalcolm.github.io/_drafts/medschool-strategy.md

 it later.
 The truth is, you'll always be busy and never return to sort out the material.
 This is a form of autopilot, passive learning.
 Always think critically about information instead of just passively transcribing.

+## How badly do you want it?

+All the tactics in the world are not going to work if you don't have the motivation to push forward.
+Strong motivation energizes and fully engages your senses.
+Step back and think about what you want in a career and what you're willing to trade for it.
+Do you want that subspecialty residency so much that you're willing to prioritize weekend study over social outings?